Background pattern

 • Interrupt your treatment with Tecentriq.

-Tests and monitoring
+Tests and checks

 Children and adolescents

-Other medications and Tecentriq
+Other medicines and Tecentriq

 Pregnancy and breastfeeding

-• While you are being treated with Tecentriq and
+• while you are being treated with Tecentriq and

-• For 5 months after the last dose.
+• for 5 months after the last dose.

 Breastfeeding

-Driving and operating machinery
+Driving and using machines

 Tecentriq contains polysorbate